22nd Lux Style Awards

-The 22nd Lux Style Awards were held on 6 October 2023 in Karachi, Pakistan.
+The 22nd Lux Style Awards was an award ceremony presented by Lux to honour the best in fashion, music, films, and television of 2022, which took place on 6 October 2023 in Karachi, Pakistan.
 The ceremony was hosted by Saba Qamar, Dur-e-Fishan Saleem, Fahad Mustafa and Ahmad Ali Butt.

 Kamli led the ceremony among the films by winning three awards while Sang-e-Mah, Bakhtawar and Sinf-e-Aahan each won two awards, highest for any television production.

-Winners and nominees
+Winners and Nominees

 The submissions were announced the first week of September with nominations being announced on 27 September 2023.